DOCKER

 -P -d nginx

-• show logs interactively -it
+- show logs interactively

 docker run -it --name nginx-container \